Last updated on 11 January 2022

 Stripe is a third-party data processor and is used to manage payments on our website.

-If you make a payment through our website your provided information will remain within the Stripe database.
+If you attempt to make a payment or make a payment through our website or Community your provided information will remain within the Stripe database.

 Zoom is a third-party data processor and is used to broadcast our online events.